github/codeql/python/change-notes/2021-06-03-aiohttp-webserver-modeling.md

 lgtm,codescanning
-* Added modeling of sources/sinks when using `aiohttp.web` to create web servers.
+* Added modeling of sources/sinks when using the `aiohttp.web` web framework.